FIWARE/tutorials.NGSI-LD/docs/entity-relationships.md

 > **Note** this tutorial uses the following typographic styling :
 >
-> -   Entity types have been made **bold text**
+> -   Entity types have been made **bold text**.
-> -   Data attributes are written in `monospace text`
+> -   Data attributes are written in `monospace text`.
-> -   Items in the real world use plain text
+> -   Items in the real world use plain text.
 >
-> Therefore a person in the real world is represented in the context data by a **Person** entity, and a real world barn
+> Therefore, a person in the real world is represented in the context data by a **Person** entity, and a real world barn
 > owned by a person is represented in the context data by a **Building** entity which has a `owner` attribute.

 ## Architecture